 There’s nothing worse than going to work and realizing that you had forgotten to pack your pump parts.
 Keep a list (whether printed, on your phone or in your head) of these essential items to bring:

 - Your pump.
-Make sure to carry it in a proper container so that it doesn’t break.
+Carry your pump in a proper container so that it doesn’t break.
 You wouldn’t carry your laptop in a tote bag, so don’t subject your pump to a light-weight bag either.
-Unfortunately mine comes in a ginormous suitcase, but hey at least it’s well-protected.
+Unfortunately mine comes in a huge suitcase, but hey at least it’s well-protected.

 - The pump parts.
-If you use Medela like I do, you probably want to bring a few of the white membranes and leave them at work.
+If you use Medela like I do, bring a few of the white membranes and leave them at work.
 I’ve had situations where they tore and my godsend of a husband had to buy new ones at Target and drop them off at work for me.